Things the Grandchildren Should Know

 Things the Grandchildren Should Know is an autobiography by Mark Oliver Everett, the front man of the independent rock band Eels.
 Everett spent a year writing the book between the release of the retrospectives Meet The Eels: Essential Eels, Vol. 1 (1996–2006) and Useless Trinkets: B-Sides, Soundtracks, Rarities and Unreleased 1996–2006 and the composition of 2009's Hombre Lobo.

 Title

 The book shares its title with the closing track from the Eels' 2005 album Blinking Lights and Other Revelations.
 In that song Everett takes on the persona of an elderly grandfather sharing the wisdom he has learned about life shortly before his death.
 The parallels between the song and the book are loose, as Everett is much younger than his song persona.
-He remarks in the final chapter the irony of the title given that he has no children, let alone grandchildren; the former would change with the birth of his son a decade after the book's publication.
-The German edition's title “Glückstage in der Hölle” translates to "Lucky days in hell", resembling the name of the Eels' song Your Lucky Day in Hell.
+He remarks in the final chapter the irony of the title given that he has no children, let alone grandchildren (this changed when his son, Archie McGregor Everett, was born in 2017).
+The German edition's title “Glückstage in der Hölle” translates to "Lucky days in hell", resembling the name of the Eels' song "Your Lucky Day in Hell".